220118-Reston-NET/P1-Terrance-Usher/README.md

 # Store Application Web API - Revature P1

 ## Project Description
 The store api is a RESTful API that helps customers purchase products from your business.
 Designed with functionality that would make virtual shopping much simpler!
-Customer features include: account creation, order placements, and order history.
-It also comes with admin functionality that let's store owners replenish inventory and view the specific store's order history!

 ## Technologies Used